Communities

 In addition to fast days having unique brachos, also consider the requests made on Shabbos and Yom Tov in their respective central brachos.
 Some of them have כי אתה and some of them don't, and that's just Nusach Ashkenaz.

-snowbunting‭ wrote about 4 years ago · edited about 4 years ago
+snowbunting‭ wrote over 4 years ago · edited over 4 years ago

 The berachot are all based on verses.
 The first three are based on verses with "for" in them.
 Ps.
 86, Is.
 40, Ex.
 15. (Abuderham)